wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/web-sites-dotnet-deploy-aspnet-webforms-app-membership-oauth-sql-database.md

 	![App in Browser](./media/web-sites-dotnet-deploy-aspnet-webforms-app-membership-oauth-sql-database/SecureWebForms10.png)

 >[AZURE.NOTE]
-If you run into an error while publishing to an already established web app, you can clear the location before adding your new files.
+If you run into an error while publishing to an already established web site, you can clear the location before adding your new files.
 Publish your application again, however in the **Publish Web** dialog box, select the **Settings** tab.
 Then, set the configuration to **Debug** and select the option to **Remove additional files at destination**.
 Select **Publish** to deploy your application again.
 	![Publish Web dialog box](./media/web-sites-dotnet-deploy-aspnet-webforms-app-membership-oauth-sql-database/SecureWebForms11.png)